 Thank you for considering me as your therapist.
 By checking into my website, you’re already taking a step toward getting better.
 To see if I’m the right psychotherapist for you, please email or call.

 The aims of psychotherapy are to help you to:

 - Identify and understand the nature of your difficulties

 - Become more satisfied and have better self-esteem

 - Have a greater sense of well-being

 Tailoring treatment to fit your lifestyle, I offer psychotherapy that focuses on providing you with tools to deal with life’s stresses and challenges.

 Brief Background Information

 My education has included extensive training to provide therapy for individuals.
-The university I attended was certified by The Council for Accreditation of Counseling, and Related Educational Programs for psychotherapists, which sets high standards for counseling and psychotherapy programs.
+The university I attended was certified by the Council for Accreditation of Counseling and Educational Programs for therapists, which sets high standards for counseling and psychotherapy programs.

-Professional psychotherapist memberships include:
+Professional therapy memberships include: